Food For The Poor, Inc.

 The importance of education in breaking the cycle of poverty is crucial.
 To this end, Food For The Poor ships books, school supplies, furniture, computers and other needed items to schools throughout the Caribbean and Latin America.
 Food For The Poor solicits used school desks, furniture and other equipment from school districts in the United States when they replace these items.
 Such classroom necessities are then shipped to schools in need.

 Providing the poor with long-term, sustainable solutions to poverty is a priority at Food For The Poor.
-To accomplish this, the organization has developed several micro-enterprise programs that help the poor help themselves through self-sustaining, income and food-producing projects.
+To accomplish this, the organization has developed several income-generating programs that help the poor help themselves through self-sustaining, income and food-producing projects.

 Fishing villages are a prime example of the effectiveness of self-help projects.
 When destitute coastal villages are selected to participate in Food For The Poor’s fishing village program, a fishing cooperative is formed.
 The cooperative is supplied with boats, motors, fishing tackle and safety gear, refrigeration equipment, a storage facility and training in deep-sea fishing.